The Anglican Church in Northern Argentina works within a vast and challenging context.

 time was the life blood of these communities.

 The history within the urban work is relatively new.
-Presently there are 17 city churches, they reach a wide spectrum of social groupings.
+Presently there are 17 city churches which reach a wide spectrum of social groupings.
 Apart from fellowships with a high percentage of students and professionals, there are also those whose members are unemployed or underemployed.
 The variety in membership is also reflected in the background of the leaders that are emerging.
-The majority of leaders continue in their secular employment and a snapshot of those in leadership gives an overview of the skills and experiences which range from a medical doctor, carpenter, cobbler, deputy head–teacher, welder, accountant to a newspaper seller.
+The majority of leaders continue in their secular employment and cover a wide range of skills and experiences.
+They include a medical doctor, carpenter, cobbler, deputy head–teacher, welder, accountant and a newspaper seller.

-It’s within this context that Down & Dromore have been looking at ways in which they can come alongside the diocese of Northern Argentina and develop ways of supporting the church in its mission of sharing the gospel message to a hungry nation in word and deed.
-The old model of ‘us’ being the doers and the ‘others’ being the receivers belongs in a history book.
-Back in 2005 as an extension of our link we started and we continue to support the indigenous people of Northern Argentina through the sale of Siwok crafts which can be obtained from: SAMS House 1 Irwin Crescent Lurgan, Co Armagh, tel (028) 3831 0144 or E–mail email@example.com
+It’s within this context that Down and Dromore has been looking at ways in which it can come alongside the diocese of Northern Argentina and develop ways of supporting the church in its mission.
+The old model of ‘us’ being the doers and the ‘others’ being the receivers no longer applies.
+Back in 2005 as an extension of our link we started and continue to support the indigenous people of Northern Argentina through the sale of Siwok Crafts which can be obtained from SAMS House, 1 Irwin Crescent Lurgan, Co Armagh, tel (028) 3831 0144 or email: email@example.com

-There are two strands to the sponsoring programme.
-Firstly, sponsorship will be available for the training of ordinands in the Anglican church in Argentina.
-Secondly, young leaders will be identified and given the opportunity to participate in the SAMS FUSION programme.
+There are two strands to the sponsorship programme.
+Firstly, sponsorship is available for the training of ordinands in the Anglican church in Argentina.
+Secondly, young leaders are being identified and given the opportunity to participate in the SAMS FUSION programme.
 Participants have already made considerable contributions in the diocese.
-Through the FUSION initiative local Churches from Down & Dromore will be enriched by this experience which enables learning opportunities for everyone involved.
+Through the FUSION initiative, local Churches from Down and Dromore can be enriched by this experience which enables learning opportunities for everyone involved.
 If your Parish is interested, please contact the SAMS Office.